MicrosoftDocs/microsoft-365-community/Community/cds-and-model-driven-apps-standards-and-naming-conventions.md

 This article outlines some suggested approaches to naming conventions and how to think about bringing that consistency to your solutions.
 Treat it as a set of suggestions which, when followed, will lead to more maintainable and consistent solutions.
 However, it's also a set of suggestions, so feel free to take this set of suggestions and adapt it for your own use.

+## Overview

 ## Common Data Service (CDS)

 ### Solution Prefix

+The solution prefix helps you identify fields which are custom for your solution.

 ### Entities

+Entities are always nouns.
+Each entity has a singular and a plural name.

+This is similar to the way you should name Content Types in SharePoint: a Content Type name is singular, the place you store them is plural.

 ### Fields

+Fields are attributes of Entities.
+They describe something about the Entity.
+Examples might include: `CustomerName`, `IsConfirmed`, or `ReceivedOn`.

 ### Boolean

+Boolean fields are either true or false; yes or no, 1 or 0.
+They have only two states.

-Name your boolean fields with a verb, such as IsActive or HasSales.
+Name your boolean fields with a verb, such as `IsActive` or `HasSales`.

 ## Model-Driven Apps